 He said she was detained after a two-year fight against extradition and would be put on a plane once formalities between Portuguese and Italian police were finished.

 “Last May, a Portuguese court ruled that she could be extradited to Italy on condition that she would be granted a second trial, as she was convicted in absentia,” Silva said.

 Read more at NBC News

-Posted by GPD on February 22, 2017, With 1764 Reads Filed under Investigations.
+Posted by GPD on February 22, 2017, With 1772 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.